AndresF-SanchezG/MyFirstApplication-IExternalCommand/README.md

      we link the following references: **using Autodesk.Revit.DB** and **using Autodesk.Revit.UI**

      - The word **using** is a reserved word that is required to link references.
+When using the using statement, you can access the classes, methods, and other types defined within the namespace Autodesk.Revit.DB without having to write the full namespace name every time.
+For example, instead of writing Autodesk.Revit.DB.Wall, you can simply write Wall.

      - **Autodesk.Revit.DB:** It´s a namespace in the RevitAPI that contains several classes related to the Revit model database.
 It´s not a class itself, else a container of classes.